aws/amazon-chime-sdk-ios/README.md

 ### 4. Update Demo App

-Update `AppConfiguration.swift` with the URL and region of the serverless demo
+* Update `AppConfiguration.swift` with the URL and region of the serverless demo.
+* (Optional) Update `AppConfiguration.swift` and `SampleHandler.swift` with the broadcast upload extension bundle ID and App Group ID if you want to test sharing device level screen capture.
+See [Content Share](guides/content_share.md) for more details.

 ### 5. Use Demo App to join meeting